-Ref Mathematical skills requirement Potential applications: product design Examples of specification content а Confident use of number and percentages Calculation of quantities of materials, costs and sizes Materials and components (i) Work with materials and components b Use of ratios Scaling drawings Designing and innovation (a) Principles of designing С Calculation of surface areas and/or volumes Determining quantities of materials Processes (a) Hand methods of preparing, processing and manipulating materials d Use of trigonometry Calculation of sides and angles as part of product design Designing and innovation (m) Detail design е Construction, use and/or analysis of graphs and charts Representation of data used to inform design decisions and evaluation of outcomes.
+Ref Mathematical skills requirement Potential applications: product design Examples of specification content а Confident use of number and percentages Calculation of quantities of materials, costs and sizes Materials and components (i) Work with materials and components b Use of ratios Scaling drawings Designing and innovation (a) Principles of designing С Calculation of surface areas and/or volumes Determining quantities of materials Industrial and commercial practice (a) The main features of manufacturing industry, including employment and commercial practices d Use of trigonometry Calculation of sides and angles as part of product design Designing and innovation (m) Detail design е Construction, use and/or analysis of graphs and charts Representation of data used to inform design decisions and evaluation of outcomes.
 Presentation of market data, user preferences, outcomes of market research Materials and components (e) The choice of materials for specific service requirements f Use of coordinates and geometry Use of datum points and geometry when setting out design drawings Designing and innovation (a) Principles of designing g Use of statistics and probability as a measure of likelihood Interpret statistical analyses to determine user needs and preferences.
 Use data related to human scale and proportion to determine product scale and dimensions Designing and innovation (d) Problem solving strategies